 Roon also plays DSD but because I use its Radio mode (automatic intelligent shuffle) a lot, and the Wadia DAC does not do DSD I have excluded the DSD directories in its cached library.
 For database cleaning and meta data grooming however I use jRiver Media Center v18.0.212, and this program is also capable of very good audio playback.
 These two programs do sound slightly different from one another (with Roon taking the prize), but not enough to be a limiting factor in audio component comparisons.
 Using jRiver with the best settings (WASAPI, Event Style, Exclusive Mode and DoP DSD streaming enabled, I cued up all my DSD material and resumed listening.
 A quick disabling of DoP streaming confirms that DSD downsampled to PCM really does not sound anywhere as good as DSD streaming more or less natively via DoP (the DoP protocol does losslessly package the data into a PCM container).

-With DSD the X-Sabre Pro is unrecognisably better across the board: the music is much more propulsive, upbeat and transparent.
+With DSD the X-Sabre Pro is unrecognizably better across the board: the music is much more propulsive, upbeat and transparent.
 Completely gone is the slurryness in the bass, replaced with a fully coherent character from top to bottom.
-Transient behaviour is now on par with what I expect to hear from a DAC well above its price class, and, importantly, its dynamic restraint is completely gone, and I would now say that the DAC actually has excellent dynamics.
+Transient behavior is now on par with what I expect to hear from a DAC well above its price class, and, importantly, its dynamic restraint is completely gone, and I would now say that the DAC actually has excellent dynamics.
 Heck, even its timbre is now entirely natural.
 Track after track I can only conclude that the X-Sabre Pro sounds not only fully up to par, but actually quite a bit better than what I heard with the Comet so far.

-If this improvement going from PCM to DSD is typical for modern DACs then the format’s ever increasing popularity is not only completely understandable, but also fully supported by yours truly.
+If this improvement going from PCM to DSD is typical for modern DACs then the format’s ever-increasing popularity is not only completely understandable but also fully supported by yours truly.

 The X-Sabre Pro offers incredible build quality and lots of useful features, in my view justifying its retail price based on these aspects alone.
 Sound quality is great across the board, providing high levels of detail with a clean and neutral midrange and sweet, airy treble.
 With PCM files the bass is slightly thick and dynamics a bit restrained, but this also lends a forgiving nature to its otherwise clean sound.
-With DSD files the Matrix X-Sabre Pro ups its performance across the board and really excells, turning in a fully transparent and coherent sound, with an agile, fluid and highly refined quality that extends its price class by a wide margin.
+With DSD files the Matrix X-Sabre Pro ups its performance across the board and really excels, turning in a fully transparent and coherent sound, with an agile, fluid and highly refined quality that extends its price class by a wide margin.